grahamcarman/docs/software/role-permission-reference.md

 For a given Workspace, the Workspace Editor has the same default permissions as the Workspace Viewer, plus:

-- `workspace.admincount.get`: View Workspace admin users.
+- `workspace.adminCount.get`: View Workspace admin users.
 - `workspace.config.update`: Modify the Workspace, including Workspace Name, Description, and user access
 - `workspace.deployments.create`: Create a Deployment in the Workspace
 - `workspace.serviceAccounts.create`: Create a Workspace-level service account